Skip to content

 Will removing a device stop it from syncing my files?

 Removing a device from the Microsoft account portal primarily affects store licenses and device tracking.
-It may eventually stop OneDrive syncing if the account token expires, but it is not a secure way to wipe data.
-Always sign out of your account in Windows to stop all syncing processes immediately.
+It may eventually stop OneDrive syncing if the account token (the digital credential verifying your session) expires, but it is not a secure way to wipe data.
+Always sign out of accounts in Windows to halt all syncing processes immediately.

 Was this guide helpful?